 - paediatric indications; enthesopathy or epithelial growth plate pain

-- those who can not tolerate pain associated with other treatments
+- those who can not tolerate pain associated with other possible therapies

 - highly pain-sensitive patients

-Pregnant women or people who have had pacemakers or other medical devices and implants that have a magnetic field should inform their healthcare professional, as this could interfere with the function of the implant or impair treatment.
+Pregnant women or people with pacemakers or other medical devices and implants that have a magnetic field should inform their healthcare professional, as this may interfere with the functioning of the implant or cause other complications.